 Before you begin, ensure your subfloor is clean, dry, and level.
 The most co

 on method of laminate installation is the floating method, which uses an underlay.
-This method allows laminate to be fitted over almost any type of subfloor without the need for adhesive—simply click the planks together.
+This method allows laminate to be fitted over almost any type of subfloor without the need for adhesive, simply click the planks together.

 Step 1: Plan the Layout

 Begin the layout along the longest wall of the room.
 It’s important to plan a staggered pattern for the planks to ensure that the joints in adjacent rows do not align.
-Always leave an 8-12mm expansion gap around the walls and fixed objects using spacers to allow for the natural expansion and contraction of the laminate.
-As you lay the planks, make sure the cut planks are at least 30cm long for added stability in the overall flooring structure.
+Always leave an 8-12 mm expansion gap around the walls and fixed objects using spacers to allow for the natural expansion and contraction of the laminate.
+As you lay the planks, make sure the cut planks are at least 30 cm long for added stability in the overall flooring structure.

 Step 2: Install the First Row

 Trim the tongue edge of the planks to create a clean edge against the wall.
-Lay the planks with the cut edge facing the wall, ensuring that the 8-12mm expansion gap is maintained.
+Lay the planks with the cut edge facing the wall, ensuring that the 8-12 mm expansion gap is maintained.
 You can use the offcut from this plank to start the second row, ensuring that the rows are properly staggered.
 This method prevents the joints from aligning between rows, maintaining a strong and stable floor.

-Continue to installation of Rows
+Continue the installation of Rows

 Continue to hold each plank at a 45-degree angle and insert the tongue of the plank into the groove of the previous row.
 Lower the plank into place, allowing it to click securely.
 If necessary, use a pull bar and tapping block to ensure the joints are tightly secured.
-Remember to maintain a staggered pattern throughout the installation process, making sure that the joints are offset by at least 30cm from row to row.
+Remember to maintain a staggered pattern throughout the installation process, making sure that the joints are offset by at least 30 cm from row to row.
 This staggering of the joints adds structural integrity to the floor.
-Additionally, leave a 10mm gap around obstacles such as walls, radiator pipes, door frames, and skirting boards to allow for natural expansion.
+Additionally, leave a 10 mm gap around obstacles such as walls, radiator pipes, door frames, and skirting boards to allow for natural expansion.

 Fitting Around Obstacles